-, we know our robos inside and out.
-For this review, we will compare Fidelity Go vs Ally Invest Advisors to see which robo-advisor is better.
+to acquire a true client experience.
+Here, we will compare Fidelity Go vs Ally Invest Advisors to see which robo-advisor is best.

-Overall, Fidelity Go takes the upper hand with 4.00 stars over Ally Invest Advisors's 3.50 stars.
-And, as far as individual category awards go, both Fidelity Go and Ally Invest Advisors found themselves without awards for Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.
+Overall, both Fidelity Go and Ally Invest Advisors are rated 3.50 stars.
+And, as far as individual category awards go, unfortunately, neither Fidelity Go nor Ally Invest Advisors received awards Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.